 Design concepts are made to define the style, logic, and format of the content.
 However, the design concept for an eCommerce web app differs largely from the one made for a mobile app: eCommerce apps are usually built upon homepage, product page, and product gallery while mobile apps require 2-3 screens that demonstrate the core feature.

-We came up with amazing yet not always feasible concepts — I could compare them with concepts of a new Lada XRAY car.
+We came up with amazing yet not always feasible concepts — you could compare them with concepts of a new Lada XRAY car.
 You probably have no idea what changes the model went through.
 Look, here is the original concept:

 Fancy shapes, LED indicators, high-end fabric inside the car.
 Such a car wouldn’t disappear into analogs presented in the market.
 However, the automobile that came off the production line has nothing in common with the concept.